-A summary report on the Strengthening Workforce Capability and Capacity forum is being drafted and will be made available from this website once completed – check back soon.
+A summary report on the Strengthening Workforce Capability and Capacity forum is being drafted and will be made available from this website once completed – available here

 A key focus area of Safe and Supported: The National Framework for Protecting Australia’s Children 2021-2031, is strengthening the child and family sector, including by improving the capability and capacity of the workforce.
 In the upcoming policy forum, we will explore ways of addressing the challenges of the increased demand for child welfare services through a resilient and appropriately skilled workforce, which is inclusive of workers from diverse backgrounds, including First Nations peoples and those with lived experience.